vejvarm/SM3-Text-to-Query/src/setup_dbs/README.md

 ## Steps to Ingest Synthea Data in Neo4j
 ### Ingestion with custom file:
 1. Run the `./neo4j/ingest.py` script with the appropriate parameters.
+- Using SM3 Synthea data:

+Run the `./neo4j/ingest.py` file without further configuration.

+- Using custom Synthea data:

+Adjust the url of each  such that it represents  `./neo4j/ingest.py` script without further configuration.
+Run the `./neo4j/ingest.py` file without further configuration.
 --------------------------------------------------------------------------------------------------------------------------------------------------------------
 # Graph DB Instructions